 If your child is enrolled in CSHCS, you may want to find a doctor who treats kids in this program.
 Here's how to search online:

 Family Center for Children and Youth with Special Health Care Needs – They provide a parent support network and training programs.
 It also offers financial help for programs about special needs.
-For more information, visit michigan.gov.
+For more information, visit the Family Center website.

 County health departments – They can also direct you to local resources.
 This includes parent support groups, adult transition help, child care, vaccines and more.